mnemnion/orb/README.md

 Currently `grym` has a bunch of tooling, `pegylator`, which will be broken off into its own install.
 The next step is to implement [ownership](/org/grimoire.org#ownership).

+The current [grammar](src/grymmyr.lua) is meant as a single-pass, all-in-one, fully-specified [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) for the language.

+This is the hard way to actually implement Grimoire, but a necessary part of the ultimate behavior of **barbarian**.